Health, Safety and Welfare Policies

 4. The provision, checking and replenishment of first aid boxes will be the responsibility of the University College Birmingham Nurse who must be informed by members of staff when stock from any first aid box (including those in vehicles) is used.
 All first aid boxes will include guidance details.

-5. University College Birmingham will provide a sick/first aid room in the Student Information Suite on the 3rd Floor of the Summer Row Building.
+5. University College Birmingham will provide a sick/first aid room near the Student Information Suite on the 3rd Floor of the Summer Row Building.

 Accident or Sudden Illness